Ursell Number Solution

 Wave Height for Surface Gravity Waves - (Measured in Meter) - The Wave Height for Surface Gravity Waves refers to the vertical distance between the trough (bottom) and crest (top) of a wave, measured from sea level.

-Deep-Water Wavelength - (Measured in Meter) - Deep-Water Wavelength is the wavelength of a wave when the water depth is greater than half of its wavelength.
+Deep-Water Wavelength - (Measured in Meter) - Deep-Water Wavelength is the horizontal distance between two successive crests (or troughs) of the wave.

 STEP 1: Convert Input(s) to Base Unit